Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/about.rst

 * A flexible network / system laydown based on the Python networkx framework​
 * Nodes and links (edges) host Python classes in order to present attributes and methods (and hence, a more representative model of a platform / system)​
 * A ‘green agent’ Information Exchange Requirement (IER) function allows the representation of traffic (protocols and loading) on any / all links.
 Application of IERs is based on the status of node operating systems and services​
-* A ‘green agent’ node Pattern-of-Life (PoL) function allows the representation of core behaviours on nodes (e.g. Operating state, Operating System state, Service state)​
+* A ‘green agent’ node Pattern-of-Life (PoL) function allows the representation of core behaviours on nodes (e.g. Operating state, Operating System state, Service state, File System state)​
 * An Access Control List (ACL) function, mimicking the behaviour of a network firewall, is applied across the model, following standard ACL rule format (e.g. DENY/ALLOW, source IP, destination IP, protocol and port).
 Application of IERs adheres to any ACL restrictions​
 * Presents an OpenAI Gym interface to the environment, allowing integration with any OpenAI Gym compliant defensive agents ​
 * Red agent activity based on ‘red’ IERs and ‘red’ PoL